 Navigation & interaction:

-• browserbase_stagehand_navigate — Navigate to any URL.
+• navigate — Navigate to any URL.

-• browserbase_stagehand_act — Perform actions using natural language instructions (e.g., “click the login button”, “fill in the email field with test@example.com”).
+• act — Perform actions using natural language instructions (e.g., “click the login button”, “fill in the email field with test@example.com”).
 This is the flagship tool — Stagehand uses an LLM to identify the right element and act on it.

 Data extraction: